Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

 Holger Muller from the University of California at Berkley and researchers built such a rig.
 A light-pulse interferometer at 243 nanometers looked at about 12 anti-hydrogen atoms that had been frozen to near absolute zero, about 0.5 Kelvin.
 The particles move like waves and give the researchers their chance to look at the gravitational interactions the particles have as well as examine their spectrums as they transition from the 1S to the 2S electron level.
 This experiment augmented the ALPHA instrument at CERN, which deals with anti-hydrogen, and attached to it without much modification.
-The researchers found that the spectrum for antihydrogen didn't differ from its normal counterpart, something physics predicts accurately but no word yet on the gravitational aspect (Choi, Rzetelny, O'Connell).
+The researchers found that the spectrum for antihydrogen didn't differ from its normal counterpart, something physics predicts accurately but no word yet on the gravitational aspect.
+In 2018 the ALPHA team looked at over 1,000 antihydrogen cooled to near absolute zero and again measured the energy transitions.
+Once more, agreement to hydrogen was to within a few parts per trillion, and no falling up behavior was spotted (Choi, Rzetelny, O'Connell, Webb 47-8).

 Pocket of Space